dcstup/visualsearch/README.md

 # Visual Searcher

-A Chrome extension that enhances Google Search with a customizable sidebar displaying relevant image results from DuckDuckGo.
+A Chrome extension that enhances Google Search with a customizable sidebar displaying relevant image results.

 ## Features